-The decision focused in particular on Carbone’s claim that statistics cited in a CNN report potentially misled viewers.
-The court deemed that CNN’s motion to dismiss did not satisfactorily address Carbone’s dispute of the way they had presented their statistics.
+The decision focused in particular on Carbone's claim that statistics cited in a CNN report potentially misled viewers.
+The court deemed that CNN's motion to dismiss did not satisfactorily address Carbone's dispute of the way the network had presented their statistics.

 According to the ruling, Georgia law requires a private figure to prove only that CNN acted with "ordinary negligence" in his complaint (in contrast to a public figure who would need to demonstrate clear and convincing evidence that CNN acted with "actual malice") and that Carbone met the minimum standard for a defamation claim.
 Accordingly, CNN's motion to dismiss the complaint was denied.

 Freedom Daily's headline reported a "shocking punishment" forced on CNN as a result of the ruling, but that claim was never addressed in the body of their article, nor was it supported by the text of the ruling (unless one considers having to contest a lawsuit to be a "shocking punishment").

 The court did not declare CNN's reporting to have been erroneous, examine the overall practices of CNN outside of Carbone's complaint, nor say (or even hint) that the station deals in "fake news."
 The ruling did not even constitute a final judgement in favor of the plaintiff, as it simply established that Carbone had sufficiently proved grounds to proceed with his lawsuit against CNN.

 As of December 2018, CNN had been unsuccessful in seeking to have the defamation case against them dismissed via an anti-SLAPP motion: